Tucking into a tub of Häagen-Dazs, a packet of Skittles, or a slice of Aunty Val’s pavlova, without question you are

 Read product labels, checking the ingredient list for the many names for added sugars, as well as the Nutrition Information Panel for total sugar content.
 Remember, 4.2 grams of sugar is 1 teaspoon, and we aim to limit added sugar intake to 6 teaspoons (25 grams) per day.
 More broadly, foods considered ‘low sugar’ are those that contain 5 grams or less of total sugar per 100 grams.

 - Shop from the supermarket perimeter

 - Eat mostly real, whole food

-If a majority of the food you consume each day is real, whole food, you are already eating a low sugar diet as there is little room left for the heavily processed, sugar-laden stuff.
+If the majority of the food you consume each day is real, whole food, you are already eating a low sugar diet as there is little room left for the heavily processed, sugar-laden stuff.
 Have fun in the kitchen by playing with ways to make food flavourful sans the sweet stuff!
 But if you have something packaged, processed or loaded with sugar, enjoy it.
 Do not be hard on yourself, and eat something more nourishing for your next meal.

 - Enjoy fibre, protein and healthy fats

-To help curb cravings, at each meal get in some whole food sources of fibre, healthy fat, and/or protein, like avocado, almonds, and free-range eggs.
+To help sugar curb cravings, have some whole food sources of fibre, healthy fat, and quality protein at each meal.
+Think avocado, almonds, and free-range eggs.
 Such foods will leave you feeling fuller for longer and stabilise energy, lessening the likelihood of reaching for a quick sugary fix later on.

 - Occasional processed and sugary food is okay

 - Avoid sugary drinks

 The quickest and easiest way to cut down on added and free sugars is kicking the sugary drinks.
 Replace a bubbly soft drink with plain soda water infused with fresh citrus slices or berries with fresh herbs or spices such as basil or cinnamon.
 And if you really want a juice, enjoy one that is freshly pressed and watered down.